aspose-words-cloud/aspose-words-cloud-go/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

-## Enhancements in Version 20.12
+## Enhancements in Version 21.1

+- Added online version for all API methods
-- Refactoring of Co SDK, all API method signatures are changed
+- Refactoring of Go SDK, all API method signatures are changed
 - Added Batch API feature

 ## Enhancements in Version 20.11